 Time to sell your products

-You’ll get the choice here among crossborder E-commerce which doesn’t require a Chinese Business license and Chinese E-commerce Platform which do require a Chinese business license.
+You’ll get the choice here between cross-border E-commerce which doesn’t require a Chinese Business license and Chinese E-commerce platforms which do require a Chinese business license.

 What you need to do:

 - Open a store and create nice design pages

 - Advertise: you can use PPC (paid per click) on Taobao & Tmall search engine

 - Market your account through social media to drive traffic (Weibo)